 Vision of Māori Nurses

-As Aotearoa is challenged to increase and retain the Māori nursing workforce, various strategies continue to be considered to build on the successes to date in order to secure Māori as a highly valuable indigenous nursing workforce (Te Rau Matatini, 2009).
+As Aotearoa’s health sector is challenged to increase and retain the Māori nursing workforce, various strategies continue to be considered to build on the successes to date in order to secure Māori as a highly valuable indigenous nursing workforce (Te Rau Matatini, 2009).

 Māori Nursing E-Portfolio PDRP - Huarahi Whakatū

-Huarahi Whakatū is a Nursing Council accredited Professional Development and Recognition Programme (PDRP) specifically tailored by and for Māori Registered Nurses.
+Huarahi Whakatū is an on-line Nursing Council Accredited Professional Development and Recognition Programme (PDRP) specifically tailored by, and for, Māori Registered Nurses.